salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-document-cookie.md

 For security the `document.cookie` getter and setter are distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/Document/docs/cookie-getter.md -->
-## get: Document.prototype.cookie
+## Document.prototype.cookie getter

+The [`Document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) property lets you read and write cookies associated with the document.
+It serves as a getter and setter for the actual values of the cookies.

-Along access to the global window object, protecting access to cookies is absolutely crucial.
-If a malicious piece of code would get access to all the cookies on a page it could start issuing XHR requests impersonating the currently logged in user.
-This can have catastrophic effects in a multi tenant environment like Salesforce.
-It is absolutely necessary to protect the getter of `Document.prototype.cookie` and limit the view only to what is being set from within the sandbox, nothing from outside or other sandboxes.
+Protecting access to cookies is crucial.
+If malicious code can access all cookies on a page, it can issue XHR requests impersonating the user who's logged in.
+This can have catastrophic effects in a multi-tenant environment like Salesforce.

-### Goal

-- To prevent access to cookies not belonging to the sandbox

-### Design

-- Patch the getter of Document.prototype.cookie to filter out any cookies set from outside the sandbox.
-This includes system cookies and other sandbox cookies.
-The current strategy for isolating cookies between sandboxes is to use a prefix for each key that is specific to each sandbox.
-The filtering of cookies will be done based on this prefix.
+This distortion protects the getter of `Document.prototype.cookie` and limits the view to what is being set from within the sandbox.
+Cookies inside the sandbox are protected from code outside or in other sandboxes.

-### Distorted behavior
+### Distorted Behavior

-- The getter will return only sandbox cookies.
-The behavior will seem native-like.
+The getter returns only cookies that belong to the sandbox.
 <!-- END generated embed, please keep comment -->

 <!-- START generated embed: @locker/distortion/src/Document/docs/cookie-setter.md -->
-## set: Document.prototype.cookie
+## Document.prototype.cookie setter

+The [`Document.cookie`](https://developer.mozilla.org/en-US/docs/Web/API/Document/cookie) property lets you read and write cookies associated with the document.
+It serves as a getter and setter for the actual values of the cookies.

-Patching the setter of `Document.prototype.cookie` is required in order for the getter to manage to retrieve sandbox cookies.
-Additionally, we need to make sure that malicious code does not override critical system cookies that are necessary for a system like Salesforce to function properly.
-If we would not patch the setter then any sandbox would be able to send malicious payloads to the backend using cookies.
+The setter for `Document.prototype.cookie` is distorted so the getter can retrieve sandbox cookies.
+Additionally, the distortion prevents changes to critical system cookies that are necessary for Salesforce to function properly.
+If code in a sandbox is allowed to set system cookies, it can send malicious payloads to the backend using cookies.

-### Goal

-- To prevent setting cookies that affect global behavior.

-### Design

-- Patch the setter of Document.prototype.cookie to prefix any cookie keys set from within the sandbox.
-The prefix is computed based on the namespace of the sandbox.

-### Distorted behavior
+### Distorted Behavior

-- The behavior will seem native like.
+The setter can modify only cookies that belong to the sandbox.
 <!-- END generated embed, please keep comment -->